Lascar33/pyParametableEquationsPlot/README.md

 y1=$y0*12.34
 ~~~

 It's ugly but it works fine !
+It's a tool perfect to find equations solutions or application dev which need calculus.

 ![Screenshot](./screen.png)